 Limited Assurance Reasonable Assurance 149L.
-149L.
 The practitioner's procedures shall include the following procedures related to the entity's process for assembling the sustainability information: (Ref: Para.
-A468) The practitioner's procedures shall include the following procedures related to the entity's process for assembling the sustainability information: (Ref: Para.
+A468) 149R.
+The practitioner's procedures shall include the following procedures related to the entity's process for assembling the sustainability information: (Ref: Para.
 A468) (a) Agreeing or reconciling the sustainability information with the underlying records; and (a) Agreeing or reconciling the sustainability information with the underlying records; and (b) Obtaining, through enquiry of management, an understanding of material adjustments made during the course of preparing the sustainability information and considering whether additional procedures are necessary in the circumstances. (b) Obtaining evidence about material adjustments made during the course of preparing the sustainability information.
-150R. overric paragra onding to the risk of management de of controls in accordance with aph 123R, the practitioner shall and perform the following dures: (a) Test the appropriateness of adjustments made by management in the process for assembling the sustainability information; (b) Make enquiries of individuals involved in the sustainability reporting process about their knowledge of inappropriate or unusual activity relating to adjustments to sustainability information; and (c) Determine whether other procedures are needed in addition to those in paragraphs (a)-(b) above, in order to respond to the risks of management override of controls.
+150R.
+In responding to the risk of management override of controls in accordance with paragraph 123R, the practitioner shall design and perform the following procedures: (a) Test the appropriateness of adjustments made by management in the process for assembling the sustainability information; (b) Make enquiries of individuals involved in the sustainability reporting process about their knowledge of inappropriate or

+Limited Assurance Reasonable Assurance unusual activity relating to adjustments to sustainability information; and (c) Determine whether other procedures are needed in addition to those in paragraphs (a)-(b) above, in order to respond to the risks of management override of controls.
 (Ref: Para.
 A469R) 151L.
 For group sustainability information, the practitioner shall design and perform further procedures to respond to the assessed risks of material misstatement arising from the aggregation process.
-Such procedures shall include: 151R. practiti further assesse arising oup sustainability information, the ioner shall design and perform procedures to respond to the ed risks of material misstatement from the aggregation process.

-Limited Assurance Reasonable Assurance (a) Obtaining, through enquiry of management, an understanding of how management has aggregated the information; (a) Obtaining an understanding o how management has aggregated the information; f (b) Determining that all entities have been included in the sustainability information as required by the applicable criteria; and (b) Determining that all entities have been included in the sustainability information as required by the applicable criteria; and (c) Considering whether management's judgements made in the aggregation process give rise to indicators of possible management bias. (c) Evaluating whether management's judgements main the aggregation process giver rise to indicators of possible management bias.
+Such procedures shall include: 151R.
+For group sustainability information, the practitioner shall design and perform further procedures to respond to the assessed risks of material misstatement arising from the aggregation process.
+Such procedures shall include: (a) Obtaining, through enquiry of management, an understanding of how management has aggregated the information; (a) Obtaining an understanding of how management has aggregated the information; (b) Determining that all entities have been included in the sustainability information as required by the applicable criteria; and (b) Determining that all entities have been included in the sustainability information as required by the applicable criteria; and (c) Considering whether management's judgements made in the aggregation process give rise to indicators of possible management bias. (c) Evaluating whether management's judgements made in the aggregation process give rise to indicators of possible management bias.